About Summer Activities in Verbier

 Spas & massages

-You can play squash on one of two courts in the main sports centre in Verbier, year round.
+You can play squash on one of two courts in the main sports centre in Verbier, year round. *Please note that this is currently unavailable due to the fire at the sports centre in summer 2017*

 For kids of all ages summer camp can be a great experience.
 Enjoy a range of activities like language classes and mountain sports as well as making new friends along the way.
 Your kids can go to summer camp with either Les Elfes International or Altitude Summer Camps.
 Let them enjoy a fun and active summer!